Every format the NCLEX® uses.

 The foundation of NCLEX® testing.
 You read a clinical scenario and choose the one best answer from four options.
 Every option is clinically plausible.
 Wrong answers reflect real misconceptions, not obvious throwaways.

 At lower difficulty, SBA questions test recall and comprehension.
 At higher difficulty, they test prioritization and clinical evaluation.
-This format primarily exercises Recognize Cues, Analyze Cues, and Take Actions.
+This format primarily exercises Recognize Cues, Analyze Cues, and Take Action.

 Select All That Apply

 You read a clinical scenario and select every correct answer.
-You can earn partial credit for selecting some correct options, but selecting any wrong option scores the entire question as incorrect.
+You earn a point for each correct option you pick, but each wrong option subtracts a point.
+Your score can never go below zero.
+This is the real NCLEX® +/− scoring model.
 You have to be right about what to include and what to leave out.

 BowTie